QSL MANAGER FOR PAPER CARDS IS G6XOU either direct or via Bureau

 This lifeboat has a speed of up to 25 knots and a range of 250 nautical miles, it also has computerised Systems and information Management Systems (SIMS). so many of the lifeboats functions are controlled remotely by the crew from the safety of their seats.

-The picture on both the EQSL card and the paper card is of the above lifeboat at Walton.
+The picture on both the EQSL card above and the paper card, is the actual lifeboat at Walton on the Naze.